-In October 2001, Invitrogen Corporation ("Invitrogen") filed an action against us in federal court, alleging infringement of three patents.
+In October 2001, Invitrogen Corporation ("Invitrogen") filed an action against us in the federal court for the District of Delaware, alleging infringement of three patents.
 The complaint seeks unspecified money damages and injunctive relief.
 In November 2001, we filed our answer to Invitrogen's patent infringement claims, and asserted seven counterclaims against Invitrogen, seeking declaratory relief with respect to the patents at issue, implied license, estoppel, laches and patent misuse.
 We are also seeking our fees, costs and expenses.
 Invitrogen filed its answer to our counterclaims in January 2002.
 In February 2003, we added a counterclaim for unfair business practices.
-On February 9, 2004, the Court ordered a stay of all proceedings pending disposition of the appeal in a related case of a judgment invalidating the same patents that are asserted in this case.
+In February 2004, the federal court for the District of Delaware ordered a stay of all proceedings pending disposition of the appeal in a related case of a judgment invalidating the same patents that are asserted in this case.
+On November 18, 2005, the Court of Appeals for the Federal Circuit issued its opinion vacating the judgment invalidating these patents and remanding for further proceedings in that related case.
+On January 25, 2006, the federal court for the District of Delaware lifted the stay of proceedings in this case with respect to discovery related to our license defense.
+Thereafter, a schedule for possible motion practice and further proceedings is expected to be set.

-We believe we have meritorious defenses and intend to defend the suit brought by Invitrogen vigorously if Invitrogen prevails on appeal and the stay is lifted.
-However, our defenses may be unsuccessful.
-At this time, we cannot reasonably estimate the possible range of any loss or damages resulting from these suits and counterclaims due to uncertainty regarding the ultimate outcome.
-In addition, if the case goes forward, we expect that the litigation will result in future costs to us, regardless of the outcome, which could be substantial.
+Our defenses against the suit brought by Invitrogen may be unsuccessful.
+At this time, we cannot reasonably estimate the possible range of any loss or damages resulting from this suit due to uncertainty regarding the ultimate outcome.
+If the case goes forward, we expect that the Invitrogen litigation will result in future legal and other costs to us, regardless of the outcome, which could be substantial.